Trump Administration Encourages Apprenticeships

 With traditional four-year colleges driving student loan debt up to a record high of $1.3 trillion and a purported “middle skills” gap, the Trump administration’s new executive order promotes paid apprenticeship programs so students can earn while they learn.
 Middle skills are trades like plumbing and welding that aren’t taught in four-year colleges or high school.

 White House officials say this executive order will make it easier for private apprenticeship programs to be certified by the Labor Department.
 “Americans want to hire … but there's a skills gap between skills available and the skills that workers currently have," Labor Secretary Alexander Acosta explained after Pres.
 Trump signed the executive order.
-The executive order also calls for increased accountability and enables some programs to consolidate for increased efficiency.
+The executive order also calls for more accountability and enables some programs to consolidate for increased efficiency.